vsui/hypergraph-k-cut/README.md

 CX: The (2+epsilon) approximate hypergraph min-cut algorithm described in [CX'18].
 Based on vertex orderings.
 Implemented in `hypergraph/include/hypergraph/approx.hpp`.

 KK: The (1+epsilon) approximate min-cut algorithm for uniform (constant rank) hypergraphs described in [KK'14].
 Based on random contractions.
 Implemented in `hypergraph/include/hypergraph/kk.hpp`.

+Hypergraph min-cut on unweighted hypergraphs may use the sparse certificate detailed in [CX'18].
+It is implemented in `hypergraph/include/hypergraph/certificate.hpp`.

 ## Input